Screening Partnership Program

 The Aviation and Transportation Security Act, or ATSA, required TSA to establish pilot projects at up to five airports where screening would be performed by employees of qualified private companies under federal oversight.
 The law required those contract screeners to meet all the requirements applicable to federal screeners, and required the program be in place no later than Nov.
 19, 2002.

 TSA’s Screening Partnership Program (SPP) grew out of a two-year pilot program with five airports.
 Since the conclusion of the pilot program in 2004, all U.S. airports with commercial service have been eligible to apply to SPP, which uses qualified private screening companies to provide screening services under federal oversight.
-Eighteen airports are currently participating in the program.
+Twenty-one airports are currently participating in the program.
 A new application process was implemented in Feb.
 2012.

 The original five pilot airports, which still participate in SPP are: